2025 Myanmar earthquake: Aftermath

 In a statement by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) on 1 April, shelter, clean water and medicine were running low in Myanmar.
 Additionally, due to the lack of clean water, the United Nations warned about the possibility of a cholera outbreak.
 The World Health Organization said that many hospitals in the region were also running beyond their intended capacity.
 Damaged roads and bridges also hampered rescue missions.
 OCHA added that it took their team 13 hours to reach Mandalay from Yangon instead of the typical eight-hour travel time.
 In many parts of Myanmar, the first responders were volunteer groups who, without special equipment, tried to pull survivors from the rubble.

-Although the military regime appealed for international aid, several human rights organisations said there is selective allocation of assistance.
+Although the military regime appealed for international aid, several human rights organisations said there is a selective allocation of assistance.
 Some affected regions such as Sagaing and Shan were receiving less aid whereas most resources were directed at Mandalay and Naypyidaw.
 Some groups said the regime may be falsely claiming logistical challenges to rationalise restricting aid in resistance-controlled areas.
 Amnesty International also shared a similar statement.
 United Nations rapporter Tom Andrews said there were many reports of the military preventing aid and workers from accessing some areas.

 Many residents in Mandalay slept in the streets during the first night after the earthquake due to persistent aftershocks.
 Due to limited equipment and emergency specialists, the city's residents conducted their own rescue activities.
 On 29 March, rescuers were still working to retrieve at least 90 people trapped in one of the condominiums that collapsed.
 According to a Red Cross member, nine bodies and 44 survivors were pulled from the wreckage.
 The Mandalay General Hospital reached its capacity and dozens of injured patients received treatment outside the building.
 Fires also spread through Thannauk, Sein Pan and Maha Aungthan West wards with the latter being entirely reduced to ashes, according to Mandalay residents.
-Roads closures and fuel shortages in Mandalay continued to hinder rescue efforts.
+Road closures and fuel shortages in Mandalay continued to hinder rescue efforts.
 By 31 March, the Myanmar Fire Services Department said it rescued 403 people and recovered 259 bodies in the city.
 While most residents left their apartments, reports emerged of lootings at night in some parts of the city.
 More than 40 injured inmates at the Mandalay Central Prison were denied treatment at main hospitals despite their pleas.